reactiveui/website/input/docs/handbook/data-binding/xamarin-forms.md

 For Xamarin.Forms applications, you need to install the `ReactiveUI.XamForms` package and use base classes for your Views from there.
 Your `ContentPage` should inherit from `ReactiveContentPage<TViewModel>`, your `TextCell` should inherit from `ReactiveTextCell<TViewModel>`, etc. Those classes contain the `IViewFor<TViewModel>` interface implementation.
 Also, always dispose bindings via [WhenActivated](../when-activated), or else the bindings leak memory.

 The goal in the example below is to two-way bind `TheText` property of `TheViewModel` to the Entry and one-way bind `TheText` property to the Label, so the Label updates when the user types text into the Entry.
+This example assumes you are using ReactiveUI Dependency Inversion to register ViewModels and corresponding Views, see [Dependency Inverion](../dependency-inversion) for details.

 ```csharp
 public class TheViewModel : ReactiveObject